Pearson-Higher-Ed/alerts/README.contribute.md

-Additionally, there is no need to manually maintain a change log - if you follow the [commitizen](https://commitizen.github.io/cz-cli/) conventions for commit messages, a change log will automatically be generated correctly during the release process.
+Additionally, there is no need to manually maintain a change log - if you follow the [commitizen](https://commitizen.github.io/cz-cli/) conventions for commit messages, a change log will automatically be generated during the release process.

+Finally, before you run the following command, ensure that you don't have to manually authenticate every time you perform a network operation with Git.

     npm run release